 It’s probably no surprise to hear that credit card companies earn revenue on interest charges.
 Credit card rates can be notoriously high, and minimum payments hardly make a dent in your loan balance, allowing your debt to linger and generate profits.

 Some credit card users pay off their cards every month.
 As a result, they don’t pay any interest, but those customers are still profitable.

 Interest charges are easy to spot, but interchange fees are not as well-understood because you don’t pay them directly.
 However, business owners that accept credit cards are very familiar with the concept.
-Also known as “swipe fees,” interchange fees are typically between 1 percent and 3 percent of your purchase amount.
+Also known as “swipe fees,” interchange fees are typically between 1% and 3% of your purchase amount.